menendezg/glide-interview-exercise/instructions.md

 Overview:
 ------------

-Your task is to build a web app with a read-only JSON api for 3 resources, employees , departments , offices , you can use any framework or language for building your app.
+Your task is to build a web app with a read-only JSON api for 3 resources:
+ - employees
+ - departments
+ - offices

+you can use any framework
+or language for building your app.

 ### Data Sources